 Forest Houses is for people who enjoy peace and quiet in this crowded world.
 Please help us keep it this way.
 Because of its small size, Forest Houses is not suitable for noisy, shouting adults or children.
-We do not accommodate loud parties, weddings, or any group larger than 10 people.
+We do not accommodate loud parties, weddings, or groups larger than 10 people.
 Please do not use your house as a daytime base for friends who are camping or staying elsewhere in the area.
 No more than the stated maximum number of people are to sleep in each house.
-This includes all people 3 years old and older, and is regardless of what name(s) the reservation is made under.
+This includes all people 3 years old and older.
+No more than 10 people can be in a total group, and this is regardless of what name(s) the reservation is made under.
 Because of the narrow roads and overhanging roofs and trees, no campers, trailers or other vehicles larger than a passenger vehicle are permitted.
 Please, no weapons, motorcycles, or off road vehicles.
 Bicycles are welcome.

 All plants, trees and wildlife are protected.
 We reserve the right to refuse reservations to those people who jeopardize the enjoyment of other guests through noise or lack of respect for them, the houses, their contents, or the environment.
-Forest Houses Resort complies with the Smoke Free Arizona Ordinance, no smoking inside any house.
+Forest Houses Resort complies with the Smoke Free Arizona Ordinance - please, no smoking inside any house.

-There is one public telephone on the resort which doesn't take money and is a free call within Sedona and the Verde Valley.
-However, there are no phones, no television and no computer/internet hookups in the houses.
-Your cell phone won't work here either.
-Bring a calling card if you need to make long distance calls.
+There is one telephone on the resort which doesn't take money and is a free call within Sedona and the Verde Valley - inquire in the office to use the phone.
+However, there are no phones, no television, no wifi, and no computer/internet hookups in the houses.
+Your cell phone won't work well here either.

 We do not provide handicap access, nor do we provide roll away beds or cribs.

 Due to Arizona State law, we are a non-smoking facility.